vsedach/police-brutality/all-locations.md

 A lawsuit has been filed in connection with these and other abuses by the National Lawyers' Guild; a separate lawsuit has been filed by one of the arrestees.
 (See also incidents ca-losangeles-32 (near-identical behavior the following day) and ca-santamonica-2 (similar behavior in Santa Monica).)

-tags: abuse-of-power, arrest, homeless, inhumane-treatment, threaten
+tags: abuse-of-power, arrest, homeless, inhumane-treatment, threaten, protestor, zip-ties

 id: ca-losangeles-19